ThornyFFXI/TitleCheck/readme.md

 4. Exit the menu, talk again, and repeat for the next 5 categories, using the position in menu(1-6) and price.
 5. Once you've recorded all 6 categories, exit the menu and target the bard NPC.
 6. Type `/tr dump` and the NPC's data will be recorded and immediately ready for use.
+7. Reload the addon to incorporate new titles.